Miyoshi Nagayoshi: Rise to power

-Conflict against Harumoto & the Shogun
+Conflict against Harumoto and the Shogun

-On December 15, 1540, Nagayoshi married the daughter of Hatano Hidetada from the Hatano clan, the lord of Yakami Castle.
+On December 15, 1540, Nagayoshi married the daughter of Hatano Hidetada, the lord of Yakami Castle.
 Later, around September 1541, Nagayoshi changed his name from Toshinaga to Norinaga, and in June of that year, Nagayoshi independently collected coin taxes from Tsuga Manor in Ubara County, which prompted a protest from Harumoto, since Harumoto had placed his close aide, Iwa Michisuke, in charge of collecting taxes.
 However, Nagayoshi ignored this, and proceeded with tax collection in Shimo District of Settsu Province (Toshima District, Southern Kawabe District, Muko District, Ubara District, and Yabe District).
-This led to the taxes being collected twice over, as Nagayoshi and Michisuke collected the tax separately, which deepened Nagayoshi's conflict with Harumoto.
-However, Nagayoshi, who now had control over Koshimizu Castle and Nishinomiya, the central city of Shimo District, gradually extended his power to the local lords and peasants (Kokujin) of Shimo District.
+This led to the taxes being collected twice, as Nagayoshi and Michisuke collected tax separately, which deepened Nagayoshi's conflict with Harumoto.
+However, Nagayoshi, who by now controlled Koshimizu Castle and Nishinomiya, the central city of Shimo District, gradually extended his power to the local lords and peasantry (Kokujin).

-In 1541, Kizawa Nagamasa, who rebelled against Harumoto Hosokawa, went to Kyoto and pursued Shogun Yoshiharu and Harumoto, so the Shugodai (military governor) of Kawachi, Yusa Naganori, expelled Hatakeyama Masakuni, another Kawachi Shugodai who Nagamasa had supported, and welcomed his brother Hatakeyama Tanenaga, and declared his support for Nagayoshi.
-As a result, on March 17 the following year (1542), Nagamasa fought at Taiheiji against Nagamasa in an attempt to attack Kawachi Takaya Castle.
-Nagamasa was defeated and killed by Naganori, who had been joined by reinforcements from Masanaga and Nagayoshi in the ensuing battle.
-As a result of this battle, the Kizawa clan, which had been in power in the Kinai region for the past ten years, fell, and the power of Nagayoshi became even stronger.
-Nagayoshi also appointed Matsunaga Hisahide as a commander of the Miyoshi army in the southern part of Yamashiro Province to subjugate the remnants of opposition forces in Yamato who were still struggling after the subjugation of Kizawa Nagamasa.
-In 1544, there was another accident which further deteriorated the relationship of Nagayoshi with Shogun Yoshiharu and Harumoto.
-Wada Shingorō, a vassal of Nagayoshi, was executed with the brutal punishment of being sawed alive due to accusations of adultery.
-This accident was speculated as being orchestrated by Yoshiharu and Harumoto to ruin the reputation of Nagayoshi.
+In 1541, Kizawa Nagamasa rebelled against Harumoto Hosokawa, travelled to Kyoto and pursued shogun Yoshiharu and Harumoto.
+The Shugodai (military governor) of Kawachi, Yusa Naganori, expelled Hatakeyama Masakuni, another Shugodai whom Nagamasa had supported, and welcomed his brother Hatakeyama Tanenaga, and declared his support for Nagayoshi.
+As a result, on March 17, 1542, Nagamasa fought against Nagamasa at Taiheiji in an attempt to attack Kawachi Takaya Castle.
+Nagamasa was defeated and killed by Naganori, who had been joined by reinforcements from Masanaga and Nagayoshi.
+As a result of this battle, the Kizawa clan, which had been in power in the Kinai region for the past ten years, fell, and the Nagayoshi's power increased even further.
+Nagayoshi also appointed Matsunaga Hisahide as commander of the Miyoshi army in the southern part of Yamashiro Province to subjugate the remnants of opposing forces in Yamato who were still struggling after the subjugation of Kizawa Nagamasa.
+In 1544, Wada Shingorō, Nagayoshi's vassal, was brutally executed due to accusations of adultery by being sawed alive, it is speculated that Yoshiharu and Harumoto orchestrated this to ruin Nagayoshi's reputation.

-in 1547, in a battle at Shariji on July 21 against Hosokawa Harumoto, an account from the Ashikaga Kiseiki chronicle states that Nagayoshi emerged triumphant in a battle against Harumoto, where 900 of his pike armed soldiers inflicted hundred of casualties on Harumoto's troops.
-After Shogun Yoshiharu's defeat and Hosokawa Harumoto's return to Kyoto, Nagayoshi made peace with Yusa Naganori and others through Sadayori's mediation.
-Nagayoshi then took Naganori's daughter as his second wife.
-It is said that this was a political marriage stipulated in the previous peace talks.
+On July 21, 1547, in a battle at Shariji against Hosokawa Harumoto, an account from the Ashikaga Kiseiki chronicle states that Nagayoshi emerged triumphant in battle against Harumoto, where 900 of his pike armed soldiers inflicted hundred of casualties on Harumoto's troops.
+After Shogun Yoshiharu's defeat, and Harumoto's return to Kyoto, Sadayori mediated peace between Nagayoshi and Yusa Naganori.
+Nagayoshi subsequently took Naganori's daughter as his second wife.